yegor256/docshots/README.md

 \end{document}
 ```

+Otherwise, you can download [`docshots.sty`](https://raw.githubusercontent.com/objectionary/eolang.sty/gh-pages/docshots/docshots.sty) and add to your project.

 If you want to contribute yourself, make a fork, then create a branch,
 then run `l3build ctan` in the root directory.
 It should compile everything without errors.
 If not, submit an issue and wait.